0xtastymayhem/sync-repos/README.md

-# Auto-sync multiple GitHub repositories by comparing novelty.
+# Auto-sync multiple GitHub repositories by comparing novelty.<br>
+- sraight to production my peeps, straight to production.

 Copy "sync_repos.sh" script to the defined path (ex. /path/to/script).